zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 that match the results found using the scalar wave theory \[[4](#references) (ch.
 4.42)\].
 Intuitively, this makes sense, since the particle looks the same regardless of the choice of the plane of reference (assuming the latter contains the direction of incidence), and the sensor (that only measures power) is not sensitive to the orientation of incoming light.

 Finally, since radiometric quantities are often used in practical applications, a few words must be said about conversion between the natural and the SI units.
-Because the irradiance \\(\Epsilon\\) corresponds to the magnitude of the time-averaged Poyinting vector \\(\braket{\bm{S}}\\) (see Eqn.
+Because the irradiance \\(\Epsilon\\) corresponds to the magnitude of the time-averaged Poynting vector \\(\braket{\bm{S}}\\) (see Eqn.
 2.25), from the substitution rule given by Eqn.
 1z.2?, it follows that

 $$ \tag{16.44}
 	\frac{c}{\eta_1} \Epsilon \leftrightarrows \Epsilon.